-What Is the GDPR?
+What Is GDPR?
 How Does GDPR Affect My Ecommerce Business?

-Author’s Note: If your business is already GDPR-compliant, feel free to skip ahead to the section called “Ecommerce and GDPR: 2 years on” as you’ll hopefully find the insights there more relevant.
-For those of you who are new to selling into the European Union (EU) or starting a new job in ecommerce, keep reading to learn more about the General Data Protection Regulation (GDPR).
+Author’s Note: If your business is already GDPR-compliant, skip ahead to the section called “Ecommerce and GDPR: 2 years on.”
+For those of you who are new to selling into the United Kingdom (UK) or European Union (EU) or starting a new job in ecommerce, keep reading to learn more about the General Data Protection Regulation (GDPR).

 I’ll admit, GDPR is not the most interesting topic to read about.
-But not knowing about it runs the risk of accruing severe fines—which can be as high as four percent of your global turnover or €20 million—whichever is greater.
+But not knowing about it runs the risk of accruing severe fines—which can be as high as four percent of your global turnover or up to €20 million within the EU and £17.5 million within the UK—whichever is greater.

-For those of you thinking, “I’m not based in the EU so the GDPR doesn’t apply to me,” I hate to break it to you, but regardless of where you’re based—even if you sell to just one EU customer or collect just one EU customer’s personal data—you must be GDPR-compliant.
+For those of you thinking, “I’m not based in the UK or EU so the GDPR doesn’t apply to me,” I hate to break it to you, but regardless of where you’re based—even if you sell to just one UK or EU customer or collect just one UK or EU customer’s personal data—you must be GDPR-compliant.

 What is GDPR?